 Some museums have even begun producing their own collections to international acclaim.
 Others commission artists and designers to produce pieces solely for the museum gift shop.

 For young jewelry, fashion and product designers, appearing in the museum gift shop anoints their work as culturally important.
 In fact, Etsy has an entire how-to forum about getting your designs stocked in gift shops.

 For this holiday season, instead of pushing your way through crowds on the Strøget high street, head to hushed halls of Denmark’s best galleries.
 This is a list of recommendations in favour of adding an extra hour to your museum visit.

 Set in Copenhagen’s spectacular new BLOX building on the city’s harbour front the centre, in what is regarded as the city’s Culture District.
 It’s an exterior that indicates the content within.
-The centre’s existence at the intersection of architecture and art also makes for cutting edge selection in their Designshop.
+The center’s existence at the intersection of architecture and art also makes for cutting edge selection in their design shop.

 THE DANISH ARCHITECTURE CENTER IS SITUATED IN THE BLOX BUILDING (ILLUSTRATION BY ZANE KRAUJINA)

-The Designshop’s stock includes a large range of playful home accessories from Danish design studio Normann Copenhagen.
+The design shop’s stock includes a large range of playful home accessories from Danish design studio Normann Copenhagen.
 Nomess stationary’s bold cork colour-blocking is also available for aesthetically pleasing sketching and journaling.
 Bang & Olufsen’s portable speakers made design objects are also on display in sleek and imposing force.
-Candy-coloured jewellery from Kyoto Tango and dreamily functional Fritz Hansen interior products are set next to the LARSEN & ERIKSEN watch collections.
+Candy-coloured jewelry from Kyoto Tango and dreamily functional Fritz Hansen interior products are set next to the LARSEN & ERIKSEN watch collections.